 Editor at end of the paragraph that starts with “The AP or PCP may grant the request for an extension of … “ add at P1466L35

+If a Grant Ack frame is transmitted following reception of the Grant frame, the frame shall be configured as specified in 9.36.4.

 Editor change text at P1454L67

-The Duration field in the transmitted Grant frame shall be set to the remaining time in the SP plus any additional channel time allocated by the AP or PCP following the end of the SP.
+The Duration field in the transmitted Grant frame shall be set to the remaining time in the SP.
 The Allocation Duration field of the Grant frame shall be set to the additional channel time allocated by the AP or PCP following the end of the SP.
+If a Grant Ack frame is transmitted following reception of the Grant frame the frame shall be configured as specified in 9.36.4.

 9.38.2.2.2 Initiator TXSS